What is the demand for cocoa on the European market?

-Europe is the world’s largest chocolate manufacturer and exporter market.
-European buyers source cocoa beans from different origins and of different qualities to cater for the broad demand of a diverse cocoa and chocolate industry.
-Consequently, Europe offers opportunities for suppliers of both mainstream and specialty cocoa.
+Europe is the world’s largest chocolate manufacturer and export market.
+The European cocoa market is quite diverse, as European buyers source cocoa beans of different qualities and origins to meet the demand of the cocoa and chocolate industry.
+As such, Europe offers opportunities for suppliers of both bulk and specialty cocoa.

-Europe is the world’s largest chocolate market
+Europe is the world’s largest chocolate producer and exporter

 The countries with the highest per-capita chocolate consumption are in Europe

 The world’s average chocolate consumption amounts to an estimated 0.9 kg per capita per year.
 European countries show significantly higher averages.
 The largest chocolate consumers in the world are the Germans, with a per capita consumption of 11 kg per year.
 Switzerland is ranked as the second-largest with 9.7 kg per capita, followed by Estonia with 8.8 kg.
 The average per capita chocolate consumption in Europe is estimated at 5.0 kg.

 The European chocolate market was valued at €42 billion in 2022.
 It is expected to grow at an average annual rate of around 4.8% between 2022 and 2027.
 Although the COVID-19 pandemic disrupted the cocoa value chain and global sales volumes as of early 2020, a gradual recovery from the pandemic is now being observed, driven by a stronger chocolate demand.
 For example, after a sharp decline since the pandemic started, the sales volumes from the world’s largest cocoa processor and industrial chocolate manufacturer, Barry Callebaut, registered an increase of 8.7% during the half-year 2021/22, with an outstanding growth of chocolate (9.9%).